Sri Lanka's new PM struggles to form unity government

 Issued on: Modified:

-Colombo (AFP) – Sri Lanka's new prime minister was struggling Friday to forge a unity government and forestall an imminent economic collapse after a senior opposition figure refused to helm the finance ministry.
+Colombo (AFP) – Sri Lanka's new prime minister struggled Friday to forge a unity government and forestall an imminent economic collapse as opposition lawmakers refused to join his cabinet and demanded fresh elections.

-The 73-year-old insists he has enough support to govern and has approached several potential allies to join his administration.
+The 73-year-old insists he has enough support to govern and approached several legislators to join him, but three opposition parties have already said his premiership lacks legitimacy.

-But frontline opposition lawmaker Harsha de Silva publicly rejected an overture to take charge of the nation's finances and said he would instead push for the government's resignation.
+Senior opposition lawmaker Harsha de Silva publicly rejected an overture to take charge of the finance ministry and said he would instead push for the government's resignation.

 "People are not asking for political games and deals, they want a new system that will safeguard their future," he said in a statement.